I sew myself a stylish and elegant pair of trousers: the Paloma by Coralie Bijasson

 My supplies

-When approving my muslin, I decided I would sew several, but I had to choose!
-I had in my stash a nice remnant of thick viscose twill with a bit of stretch: a perfect fabric for flowing trousers.
+After approving my toile, I decided I would sew several, but I had to choose!
+I had a nice remnant of thick viscose twill with a bit of stretch: a perfect fabric for fluid pants.
 It comes from our "joly coupons", our 3m coupons at a nice price.
 I chose a wild pattern but you will find others, including pretty floral ones.

-So I started by sewing these trousers which will be perfect for spring/summer.
+So I started by sewing these pants which will be perfect for spring/summer.

-I used black Gütermann thread, white straight grain interfacing to reinforce the pocket openings, a brown invisible zipper of 22cm, and H200 interfacing to stiffen the waistband.
+I used black Gütermann thread, white fusible straight grain support to reinforce the pocket openings, a 22cm brown invisible zipper, and H200 fusible interfacing to stiffen the waistband.

 Difficulty level and technical points

-Paloma is rated difficult level (like many trousers) and is perfect for sewing your first classic trousers.
-It does not have a fly or welt pockets... the two most technical points in trousers, so do not be afraid to start!
-Paloma has a side closure with an invisible zipper and has pockets on the sides but not at the back.
+Paloma is rated difficult level (like many pants) and is perfect for sewing your first classic pants.
+It does not have a fly or welt pockets... the two most technical points in pants, so don’t be afraid to start!
+Paloma has a side closure with an invisible zipper and has side pockets but none at the back.

 The technical points are: